TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 I had the same problem in the same shoulder 13 years ago.
 I'd forgotten which shoulder it was but the physio's notes from the time confirmed that it was the same one.
 I remember it being annoying rather than anything else.
 It was eventually sorted out after a steroid injection into the shoulder joint performed at my GP surgery.
 Apparently, it's unusual to have it in the same shoulder twice.

-The physio suggested some exercises to use the range of movement remaining to try and stop it getting worse.
+The physio suggested some exercises to use the range of movement remaining and stop it getting worse.
 Unfortunately, over the next two days everything accelerated, with a drastic reduction in range of motion and increasing pain if I pushed too far.

 # Crisis